RexRF/CandCppMixCompile/README.md

-# C with C++ functions to compile into executable files.
+# CandCppMixCompile

-Simple demo the C and C++ mix to compile.
+## Simple demo the C and C++ mix to compile.
+C with C++ functions to compile into executable files.